 - Left our water pressure gauge on the spigot because a camping neighbor came over to say, “Have a safe trip!”

 - After leaving the dump station, we left our truck cap open only to notice it while driving down the highway.
-It’s not fun to pull over to the side of the highway pulling a travel trailer.
+It’s not fun to pull over on the side of the highway pulling a travel trailer!

 Well, you get the idea.
 And I’m SURE what I was saying to my husband was nothing important.
 It was probably something like, “Did you see the big Class A that came in last night!”

-Having a first-time RV owner checklist is one of the best things to have as a new RVer.
+Having a first-time RV owner checklist is a good idea to have as a new RVer.
 We now use one every time we leave the campground to have a little peace of mind.